 We reserve the right to disclose any information as needed if that information is requested by law enforcement agencies or if we are required to do so by applicable law.

 If you respond through a blog forum or other social sharing feature or public interactive area on www.proctorfree.com, you should be aware that any personal and other information you submit there can be read, collected, or used by other users of the website.
 We are not responsible for the information you choose to make public in such manner.
 You are encouraged to exercise caution when posting personal information about yourself in public areas.

 If you no longer wish to receive our promotional communications, contact us by email at email@example.com to be removed from our lists.
 Be sure to include any contact information that you want removed.
 If you receive a newsletter or similar promotional email from us, you will be given the option to “unsubscribe” from receiving further emails from us.
 Your election not to receive promotional and marketing material will not preclude us from corresponding with you, by email or otherwise, regarding your existing or past business relationships with us (e.g., any purchase of our Services), or to respond to requests for information you pose to us, and will not preclude us from accessing and viewing your personal information in maintaining and improving our Services.

 Our websites may link to third-party websites.
 We are not responsible for the privacy practices or content of such other sites.
 We encourage you to read the privacy statements of any third-party websites you visit.

-Our Services and websites are not intended for use by children in the United States under the age of 13, and we do not knowingly collect personal information from such children.
-If we learn that we have collected the personal information of such a child we will take steps to delete the information as soon as possible.
+If we learn that we have collected the personal information of a child without parent, guardian, awareness or consent we will take steps to delete the information as soon as possible.
 Children under the age of majority in any non-U.S. jurisdiction should not provide any personal information without their parent’s consent.